kiudee/cs-ranking/README.rst

 * MixedLogitModel
 * NestedLogitModel
 * PairedCombinatorialLogit
-* RankNetDiscreteChoiceFunction
+* RankNetDiscreteChoiceFunction (currently not available due to the PyTorch migration)
 * PairwiseSVMDiscreteChoiceFunction

-Check out our `interactive notebooks`_ to quickly find out what our package can do.

 Getting started